UTS-TOPS-Math-Competition/UTS-TOPS-Math-Competition.github.io/rules.md

 your team solves sequentially (one set at a time).
 You'll have a total of **80 minutes** to complete this round.

-There is also a "lock" feature: Once you solve set #6, you can choose to lock it, which lets you continue to sets 7-10.
-If you choose not to lock, you have the option of reviewing sets 1-6, but you don't get access to sets 7-10.
+There is also a "lock" feature: You can choose to lock sets 7-10, which allows you to return to sets 1-6 and resubmit any answers if necessary, at the cost of not getting access to sets 7-10.